Restaurant Owner Job Description

 Restaurant owners may operate whole chains, or they might work as executive chefs or managers at a single restaurant location.
 The owner oversees all restaurant employees, maintains inventory, monitors the preparation and serving of food, ensures that the restaurant meets all health and food safety regulations, resolves staffing issues, maintains the restaurant's budget, handles payroll, and makes sure that customers are happy.

 Although there aren't any specific education or experience requirements, having a combination of both prepares you for how to become a restaurateur.
 Formal training provides you with the knowledge and skills necessary to complete tasks such as menu planning, restaurant management, and business operations.

-|Degree Level||High school diploma at minimum; completing a degree or certification program may be helpful*|
+|Degree Level||High school diploma or equivalent; bachelor's degree may be useful|

-|Degree Field||Hospitality or restaurant management, culinary arts*|
+|Degree Field(s)||Business, restaurant management, culinary arts, or hospitality|

-|Experience||Prior experience working in the food service industry is helpful*|
+|Experience||Experience in food service industry helpful|

 Step 1: Complete Relevant Courses or Earn a Degree